mariahcoleno/ImageAnnotationToolV2/bounding_box_annotation/README.md

 3. Create virtual environment: `python3 -m venv venv`
 4. Activate virtual environment (from parent dir): `source venv/bin/activate`
 5. Install dependencies: `pip install -r requirements.txt`
-6. Use existing images from `..image_annotation/images/` (shared directory):
+6. Use existing images from `../image_annotation/images/` (shared directory):
    - Ensure images are in `../image_annotation/images/` (e.g., from image_annotation setup).
    - Or add new images to shared directory:
      - `mkdir -p ../image_annotation/images/` (if doesn't already exist)
      - `cp /path/to/your/images/*.jpg ../image_annotation/images/`
      - **Note**:
        - This repository shares sample images with the image_annotation tool.
-       - If images don't already exist in `..image_annoation/images/`, use your own .jpg files (e.g. from ~/Downloads/, ~/Pictures/, or a dataset like Kaggle's "Cats vs Dogs").
+       - If images don't already exist in `../image_annoation/images/`, use your own .jpg files (e.g. from ~/Downloads/, ~/Pictures/, or a dataset like Kaggle's "Cats vs Dogs").
        - To find your path:
          - In Finder: Right-click a file, hold the Option key, select "Copy [filename] as Pathname" where [filename] is the name of your file.
          - In Terminal:
            - Navigate to your image directory: cd ~/Downloads/ # Adjust path as needed
            - Run 'pwd' to get the path (e.g., /Users/yourusername/Downloads/).
-           - Return to the ..image_annotation/images/ directory: cd image_annotation/images/ (from the root of your clone repository)
+           - Return to the ../image_annotation/images/ directory: cd image_annotation/images/ (from the root of your cloned repository)
+7. Return to the bounding_box_annotation directory: cd bounding_box_annotation/ (from the root of your cloned repository)

 #### Option 2: Local Setup (Existing Repository)
 1. Navigate to your local repository: `cd ~/Documents/AnnotationProject/` # Adjust path as needed